dhemery/DHE-Modules/technical/curves.md

 creates a curve
 so sharp as to be nearly square.

-Each curve (J or S, positive or negative) is produced by
+Each transfer function (J or S, positive or negative) is produced by
 Dino Dini's beautiful
 [**normalized tunable sigmoid function**]({{ 'technical/sigmoid/' | relative_url }}).